 Victoria Bay camping site is popular amongst holidaymakers and surfers.
-Many holidaymakers love camping west coast because of its many enjoyable activities.
+Many holidaymakers love camping on the West Coast because of its many enjoyable activities.
 The camp is also great for weekend getaways and vacations.
-West coast beach camping at the Vic Bay will offer you some fun activities like whale watching, surfing and great views of surfers if you do not surf yourself.
-The camping site is located along the Garden route in the Northern Cape of South Africa.
+West coast beach camping at Vic Bay will offer you some fun activities like whale watching, surfing and great views of surfers if you do not surf yourself.
+The camping site is located along the Garden Route in the Northern Cape of South Africa.

-The Strandfontein Holiday Resort has two camping site sections close to the main beach area along the West Coast.
-Whether it is an on or off-season, you are bound to enjoy your time at the camp.
+The Strandfontein Holiday Resort has two campsite sections close to the main beach area along the West Coast.
+Whether it is on or off-season, you are bound to enjoy your time at the camp.
 If you love a solitary atmosphere, we advise that you visit during the off-season when you can enjoy quiet and alone time.
-Then, join the party during the summer and enjoy the sun, wine and some seafood.
+Then, join the party during the summer and enjoy the sun, wine, and some seafood.

 Do you love to fish?
 If yes, then Tietiesbaai camp is your ultimate campsite west coast destination.
 It is located at Cape Columbine Nature Reserve, West Coast, near the fishermen’s town of Paternoster.
 The waters here are cold, but it is one of the fantastic west coast campsites to visit.

 White Clay camping site is an ideal spot for hiking and exploring.
 The small, picturesque campsite is located in the heart of the Wild Coast along Coffee Bay in Eastern Cape.
 Take a walk along the sea, enjoy the sound of crashing waves as you sleep and explore the beach while here.

 Whether you prefer caravans or tents, Sodwana Bay Beach Camp is the place for you.
-Located in KwaZulu-Natal, the campsites provide for most of the amenities you will need with cold water taps, electric lights, plug points, showers, among other things.
+Located in KwaZulu-Natal, the campsites provide most of the amenities you will need with cold water taps, electric lights, plug points, and showers, amongst other things.
 The camp is in an open space, surrounded by a thick coastal forest with many species of natural trees.

 Featured image: James Andrew Hartley Campbell